 “This is more important than Hitler, this is about my book.
 It won't shake the world, it won't kill a soul, it won't fire a gun, ah, but you'll remember the book.
 The story of Vera Rivken, a slice out of life”

 Ask the Dust is an unforgettable novel about outsiders looking in on a town built on celluloid dreams.
-It is a heartfelt yet cynical vision of America at the time of the Great Depression.

 “Written of and from the gut and the heart … Fante was my god”